24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Transform a Vintage Dresser into a Vanity

-6. Install a Hammered Copper Vessel Sink
+6. Make a Statement with a Hammered Copper Sink

 Rustic bathroom featuring a hammered copper sink integrated into a reclaimed wood vanity